AdGem/Android-Example/README.md

         @Override
         public void onStandardVideoAdStateChanged(int newState) {
-		// newState will notify a state of a standard video }
+		// newState will notify a state of a standard video
+		// Full list of possible state codes is defined in AdGem class.
+        }

         @Override
         public void onRewardedVideoAdStateChanged(int newState) {
-		// newState will notify a state of a rewarded video }
+		// newState will notify a state of a rewarded video
+		// Full list of possible state codes is defined in AdGem class.
+        }

         @Override